By Eric Vandenbroeck and co-workers

 forward defense against the Soviets.
 If they were allowed to occupy Afghanistan

 too easily, it would then be but a short step to Pakistan, probably through Balochistan province.
-Akhtar made out a strong case for
+Akhtar made out a strong case

-Pakistan covertly supporting the guerrillas with arms, ammunition, money,
+mean Pakistan covertly supporting the guerrillas with arms, ammunition, money,

 intelligence, training and operational advice.
 Above all it would entail

-offering the border areas of the NWFP and Balochistan
+offering the border areas of the NWFP and Balochistan as

-as a sanctuary for both the refugees and guerrillas, as without a secure,
+a sanctuary for both the refugees and guerrillas, as without a secure,

 cross-border base no such campaign would succeed.
 Zia agreed.